Open Scholarship

 Institutional repository

-Repositories hosted by institutions to collect the research outputs of that institution.
-They often collect a broad range of digital items including articles, papers, books, book chapters, reports, data, and creative outputs.
+Repositories hosted by institutions, such as universities, to collect their research outputs.
+They often collect a broad range of output types, including articles, papers, books, reports, data, and creative outputs.

 Metadata

-Metadata is information that describes an item or asset – that is, data – such as a research output or research dataset.
-This metadata may be compiled into a publications management platform such as Elements, or a repository such as Minerva Access.
+Information that describes an item or asset.
+That is, metadata is data about items such as a research output or research dataset.
+This metadata may be compiled into a publication records in platform such as Elements or Minerva Access.

 The metadata of a journal article, for example, will usually include information such as: the author(s) and their affiliations, article title, date of publication, journal title, journal ISSN, publisher, volume, issue, page range, DOI, licence and access rights, and funder grant ID.